30+ Windows 11 Services to Disable for Gaming Performance

 2. Click on the “System Configuration” app to open it.

-4. Locate the service that you want to disable.
+4. Find the service you want to disable.

-5. Uncheck the box next to the service to disable it.Disable unnecessary services Windows 11 for gaming
+5. Uncheck the box next to the service.Disable unnecessary services Windows 11 for gaming

-Also, as mentioned earlier, it’s best to disable services one at a time and test your system after each change.
-This will help you identify any issues caused by the change and easily revert the change if necessary.
+Also, it’s best to turn off services one at a time and check your system after each change.
+This helps you spot any problems and easily undo changes if needed.

-Disabling unnecessary services is just one way to improve your computer’s performance for gaming.
-Here are some additional tips that you can try to further optimize your system.
+Turning off unnecessary services is just one of many ways to slightly boost your computer’s performance for gaming.
+The below are some more tips you can try.

 See also: Why is My Memory Usage So High When Nothing is Running?